FarzaneHashemii/FarzaneHashemii/README.md

 ![Screenshot 2024-08-12 at 12 56 40 PM](https://github.com/user-attachments/assets/dad22abe-952c-4921-a6af-adc604bee44d)

 Hi There!
-I'm Farzaneh and this is my Github Page where I share some of my Projects and connect with others!
+I'm Farzaneh and this is my Github Page where I share some of my Projects!

 ### 💻 Website
 You can Learn more about me and some of my work here!